 Laser Tattoo Removal

 In the past, the only way to remove a tattoo was to do a procedure that left a scar in place of the tattoo.
-The dermatologist now has several lasers available that can remove most tattoos with minimal risk of scarring.
+Now your dermatologist now has a laser available that can remove most tattoos with minimal risk of scarring.